 For identification purposes, it is important to also obtain control samples of a patient’s own hair.
 Following are some important factors when collecting hair evidence:

 - Hair combings.
 Combings for evidence samples should take place before control samples are taken.
 Use an evidence comb specific to this purpose and place a paper towel under the patient’s head or under the patient’s buttocks (in the case of pubic hair) to collect the loose hairs that result from the combing (Saferstein, 2011).
 Once this sample is collected and securely packaged and labeled, proceed with obtaining the control sample.
 Never reuse a comb that is used for evidence collection.

 - Hair controls.
-A sufficient number of hairs from the patient’s head and pubic area should be obtained and labeled as control hair, including documenting the location where they were obtained.
+A sufficient number of the patient’s own hairs from the patient’s head and pubic area should be obtained and labeled as control hair, including documenting the location where they were obtained.
 Obtain a representative hair standard by pulling and combing hairs from different areas of the head and/or pubic region.
 A representative hair standard consists of at least 25 hairs, with roots, that represent the variation of all the hairs in the region.
-It is strongly recommended that greater than 25 hairs be collected, and collecting more hairs, up to 100, will ensure all variation is represented (TXDPS, 2012).
+It is strongly recommended that greater than 25 hairs be collected, and collecting more hairs, up to 100, will ensure all variation is represented (TXDPS, 2016).

 To avoid degradation, store hair samples with other biological evidence in a cool, dry environment protected from sunlight.
 A temperature-controlled environment at 60 °F to 75 °F and less than 60% humidity is ideal, but room temperature is acceptable (NIST, 2013).
 Hair samples do not need refrigeration.